99rafa/Sauron-Project/report/README.md

 ## Closing remarks

-As a final statement, it is important to underline that, by performing minor modifications to the code, it would be possible to convert our solution into a more robust one in which concerns the probable casual dependencies between updates of a real application.
+As a final statement, it is important to underline that, by performing minor modifications to the code, it would be possible to convert our solution into a more robust one in which concerns the probable causal dependencies between updates of a real application.